Manly, New South Wales: History

 The Aboriginal men were feasting on a whale at Manly Cove and were seen by Captain Nepean, Mr White, Nanbaree & a party of men who had travelled to Manly Cove to walk to Broken Bay.
 Bennelong and Colebee spoke to them and Bennelong asked for Governor Phillip.
 Captain Nepean sent the Boatswain back to Governor Phillip at South Head.
 The Aboriginal men cut large chunks of whale off and put them in the boat for Governor Phillip.
 The military party then proceeded on their walk to Broken Bay.

 When Governor Phillip's party arrived to see the Aboriginal men they held friendly conversation with Bennelong and Colebee for over half an hour.
 Later an older Aboriginal man appeared with a spear.
 Captain Tench remarked that he was seemingly a stranger and little acquainted with Bennelong and Colebee.
 The Governor moved towards this man and the man became agitated.
 Governor Phillip threw down his dirk to appease the man crying out confidently.
 The spear was thrown and Governor Phillip was hit in the shoulder.
 All was in confusion, there were calls to bring the muskets, Bennelong and Colebee disappeared and Governor Phillip could not make it to the ship because of the length of spear sticking from his shoulder and dragging on the ground.
 The muskets were brought to shore but only one would fire.
 The spear was finally broken and all hastened to Port Jackson.

 Manly had been envisaged as a seaside resort by Henry Gilbert Smith in the 1850s.
 In 1853, Smith acquired two large parcels of land (which had been granted to John Thompson in 1842 and John Crane Parker in 1837).

 Initially John had chartered a paddle steamer to Manly and other vessels visited on an ad hoc "excursion" basis.
 Smith built a wharf on the harbour-side of Manly, which was completed in October 1855 and eventually acquired an interest in steamers himself - as part of developing more regular services to Manly to assist his sub-division property sales.
-At the same time, the first commercial ferry began operations at Manly.